ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Experimental Details

+During this experiment, we use only a single GPU with 24 GB GPU memory, as in our main experiments, to simulate a common resource environment.
+We found that under this computational constraint, we could not fine-tune the T5-3B model due to the out of memory error, even with a batch size of 1.
+Adapter, prompt tuning and \ours~can be trained on a single GPU even with the T5-3B model.
 We provide the experimental details for the LM scaling experiments in \Sref{sec:increase_base_size}.
 For \ours~and prompt tuning, we use the same single GPU with 24 GB GPU memory as the main experiments.
 For Adapter and fine-tuning, we use a single GPU with 48 GB GPU memory but restrict GPU memory usage at 24 GB for a fair comparison.

-\paragraph{Maximum token length and the number of the training epochs.} For the scalability experiments, we set the maximum token length to 216 across all datasets.
+For the scalability experiments, we set the maximum token length to 216 across all datasets.

 \paragraph{Per-device batch size for \ours~and prompt tuning.} For T5 small and base, we set per-GPU batch size to be 100 and 32, while for T5-large and T5-XL (3B), we use the batch size of 16 and 2, respectively.